 Don’t lose a month of writing because someone stole your laptop, or because some idiot walking past you at the coffee shop decided it was time to plaster your keyboard with caffeine.

 Everything that is important about your research should be saved in a system that’s backed up, automatically, by someone other than yourself (emailing files to yourself does not count).
 Dropbox is not backup.
 For example, have a cron job that rsyncs your contents with the university machines, or run Arq, or something.
 I will ask you about your backups.

 It’s an integral part of my job to help you succeed.
 You should ask me about anything you feel comfortable asking.
 Still, here’s some things to keep in mind.

 Good recommendation letters are tremendously important for your success, and I’ll be happy to write them for you.
 But know that bad recommendation letters hurt more than good recommendation letters help.
 I can only give you a good recommendation letter if we have worked together in the past.
 Also, recommendation letters take time to write!
-I would prefer that you tell me about the letter a month in advance, possibly more.
-You should still reach out to me if you’re short on time, but you should have a backup plan in that case.
+Tell me about the letter at least a month in advance, possibly more, ideally more than three months.

 Take the famous story by Feynman about Wheeler (the paragraph starts with “as a by-product…”).
 Wheeler suggests to Feynman that the reason all electrons have the same mass is that they are the same electron.
 This is beautiful, and, that’s why positrons exists: they are just the same electron going back in time.
 But wait, says Feynman, in that case the direction of time can’t matter, so why do we see more electrons than positrons?
 Wheeler tries to salvage the idea but no, it doesn’t really work.
 At the same time, the idea that a positron is indistinguishable to an electron when you flip time does work.
 Moral: be willing to attack any idea.
 Good ideas survive, and bad ideas can be turned into good ones. ↩